-Princess Diana arguably set the precedent of royals being watched for their style, something that has been passed down to her daughters-in-law, Kate Middleton and Markle.
+Princess Diana arguably set the precedent of royals being watched for their style, something that has been passed down to her daughters-in-laws Middleton and Meghan Markle.
 The princess’ style has long been revered for its sophistication, elegance and unique spin on royal dress codes.
 The princess was a friend of the fashion industry as much as she was an admirer, having forged relationships with the likes of Gianni Versace, Naomi Campbell and Christy Turlington Burns, among others.

 The princess attended several fashion industry events following her separation from Prince Charles in 1992.
 Princess Diana attended the CFDA Fashion Awards in 1995 wearing a navy Catherine Walker dress and her sapphire pearl choker to present an award to her friend Liz Tilberis, the late editor in chief of Harper’s Bazaar.

 WWD’s coverage of the 1995 awards gala described the buzz around Diana’s attendance, writing: “Perhaps you’ve heard that Princess Diana has been in town?
 And that the Council of Fashion Designers got her for its big fandango at Lincoln Center?
 And that ticket sales to the biggest fashion event of the year soared?”

 Donna Karan described Princess Diana as being “like a queen” and actress Fran Drescher, who presented an award to Cynthia Rowley, said, “Well, the queen of Queens gets to meet the Princess of Wales!”